 Now that you know what the safety requirements are for lowering your baby’s crib mattress you can ensure this is done as your baby gets bigger.
 It’s important to choose a crib that allows easy height adjustments so that you don’t need many tools for the job.

-Make sure that when your baby reaches a height of 35 inches that you have a toddler bed ready for them.
+Make sure that when your baby reaches a height of 35 inches you have a toddler bed ready for them.
 Or purchase a crib that can be adjusted to a toddler bed.
 This way your toddler won’t have to get used to a new mattress.